Holytown: History

 (1881) 10,449.—Ord.
 Sur., sh.
 31, 1867.

 Reports of living conditions showed that the residents of the town lived in tough conditions in the 19th century.
 In 1913, one report describing housing in Jerviston Square said that the housing "may be taken as an example of houses that are very near the border line of the habitable standard".

 Mining work was a dangerous life with long hours and accidents resulting in death were not uncommon in Lanarkshire.
 Life was harsh, but forged the character of the working class mining community in the face of hardship, especially the politics of Keir Hardie, the founder of the Labour Party in the UK.

 The Holytown Miners' Association was a local union formed in the 1840s.
 In 1847 the union attempted to restrict output, to combat a 1s (5p) per day wage reduction proposed by the owners.
 The owners imposed a 3-month 'lockout', which ended in defeat for the union.
 In 1855 the union merged with the Scottish Coal and Iron-stone Miners' Protective Association.
 According to the Board of Trade Reports there was another Association of the same name formed in the early 1890s.
 With an estimated membership of 200 for both 1894 and 1895 it became a branch of the Lanarkshire Miners' County Union in 1896.

 Many have drifted away since the early 1990s due to the decline in the coal industries.
 The bulk of people in the town are now employed in blue-collar roles, including manufacturing and retail.
 The establishment nearby of the EuroTerminal hi-tech industrial estate in the 1990s did not bring a huge boom in jobs as expected.
 Other well-known local employers include Honeywell, a large electronics firm based in the Newhouse industrial estate.

-Notable people from Holytown include the politician Keir Hardie, World War I nurse Jean Aitken Bell, who won medals for having served in Serbia and the footballers Harry McShane and Matt Balunas.
+Notable people from Holytown include the politician Keir Hardie, the Rt Rev Dr Shaw Paterson (Moderator of the General Assembly of the Church of Scotland 2024-2025), World War I nurse Jean Aitken Bell, who won medals for having served in Serbia and the footballers Harry McShane and Matt Balunas.
 Holytown was also the birthplace of James Williamson, noted Scottish civil engineer involved with many of the Hydro-electric power schemes of the 1930-1950s.